 On this page, you will hear from mastectomy patients who made the choice to go flat.
-Some of them received great flat closures, and others did not.
+Some of them received great aesthetic flat closures, and others did not.
 The contrast is striking – not just the quality of their closures, but also the impact their experience had on their lives.
-A poor flat results speak very loudly to patients – it says that our wishes don’t matter.
+A poor quality flat closure speak very loudly to patients – it says that our wishes don’t matter.
 Charen Fegard, a Vermont state legislator who chose to go flat after her own mastectomy, said it so well:

 “It’s not about vanity, it’s about dignity.